×

 When we asked people living in Managua about club and activities where newcomers can meet others, they responded:

 "Expats in Managua often join clubs and activities such as the Managua Expat Meetup Group, which organizes events such as language exchanges, movie nights, and cultural activities.
 Expats can also join the Managua International Women's Club, which offers a variety of activities such as book clubs, cooking classes, and volunteer opportunities.
 Other ways that expats meet people in Managua include attending local festivals and events, joining sports teams, and visiting local cafes and restaurants.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," said one expat in Managua.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," wrote a member in Managua.

 AGS Worldwide Movers